guddydev/discord-forum-forwarder/README.md

 0. Enable developer mode in your Discord settings
 1. Create a Discord application and a bot and save the token and clientId.
 2. Create a `config.json` with the token, clientId and guildId (obtained from the server settings).
-3. Replace the sourceId and forumId with the source channel you want to send from and to
+3. Replace the sourceId and forumId in `index.js` with the source channel you want to send from and to
 4. Run `node index.js` to start the bot.